FailAcademy/learning/wdp-vancouver/_slides/week-04/02-intro-to-jquery.md

 # What We've Learned

-- How to use JavaScript on web pages
-- What jQuery is
+- What jQuery is and what it's for
 - How to change the way a website looks using jQuery
 - How to add interactivity to a page with jQuery
 - How we can bring our websites to life with jQuery's animation methods